BLOG

 5. Open-minded and creative

-When team members offer new ideas, innovation leaders are receptive and more than willing to explore the concept, hence the title "Innovation Leader."
+When team members offer new ideas, innovative leaders are receptive and more than willing to explore the concept, hence the title "Innovation Leader."
 Being open to new, creative ideas, radical ones included, significantly contributes to a long-lasting inspired culture in the organization.

 6. Active and involved